radius-project/bicep-types-aws/artifacts/bicep/aws/aws.rds/default/types.md

 * **PubliclyAccessible**: bool: A value that indicates whether the DB cluster is publicly accessible.
 * **ReadEndpoint**: [ReadEndpoint](#readendpoint)
 * **ReplicationSourceIdentifier**: string: The Amazon Resource Name (ARN) of the source DB instance or DB cluster if this DB cluster is created as a Read Replica.
+* **RestoreToTime**: string (WriteOnly): The date and time to restore the DB cluster to.
+Value must be a time in Universal Coordinated Time (UTC) format.
+An example: 2015-03-07T23:45:00Z
 * **RestoreType**: string (WriteOnly): The type of restore to be performed.
 You can specify one of the following values: full-copy - The new DB cluster is restored as a full copy of the source DB cluster. copy-on-write - The new DB cluster is restored as a clone of the source DB cluster.